Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction

 \section{Introduction}

-Identifying missing links in biomedical knowledge graphs (KGs) is pivotal to drug discovery and therapeutics, including drug-target interaction (DTI) prediction~\cite{ye2021unified} and drug-drug interaction (DDI) prediction~\cite{lin2020kgnn,yu2021sumgnn}.
-The success of link prediction based on KGs in social networks~\cite{he2020constructing} and recommendations~\cite{wang2019explainable,yang2022knowledge} encourages researchers to develop various computational methods to accelerate drug development.
-However, accurately recognizing the unknown interactions between various entities with computational models remains challenging.
+The prediction of molecular interactions, including drug-target interaction (DTI) prediction~\cite{ye2021unified} and drug-drug interaction (DDI) prediction~\cite{lin2020kgnn,yu2021sumgnn,lin2023comprehensive}, is pivotal to drug discovery and therapeutics.
+The success of interaction prediction based on knowledge graphs (KGs) in social networks~\cite{he2020constructing,liang2024survey} and recommendations~\cite{wang2019explainable,yang2022knowledge,guo2021trust} encourages researchers to develop various KG-based computational methods to accelerate drug development~\cite{ma2022kg,wu2023megacare,wu2023survey,zhang2024pre}.
+The biomedical KGs contain a large number of entities with specific patterns and semantics (e.g., the associated pathways between drugs and targets).
+The interaction patterns between biomedical entities can enhance the prediction of biological connections among various entities~\cite{ma2022kg}.
+However, accurately recognizing the unknown interactions between various molecular entities with computational models remains challenging.

-Previous methods utilized the topological properties of the integrated association networks (e.g., \textit{drug-disease-association} networks) to learn low-dimensional vector representations for predicting unknown edges~\cite{luo2017network,wan2019neodti}.
-These methods adopted network-based models, which cannot model semantic relations between various entities (e.g., drug, pathway, disease).
-Subsequently, a line of works applied the knowledge graphs embedding methods to learn the semantic relations with low-dimensional embeddings for predicting DTI~\cite{mohamed2020discovering} and DDI~\cite{celebi2019evaluation}.
-However, these methods are limited to efficiently learning the topological structure of complex biomedical KGs.
-Recently, various models~\cite{lin2020kgnn,yu2021sumgnn,ma2022kg} based on hetergeneous graph neural networks have achieved promising results.
-These methods focus on learning the semantic knowledge and local structure of the neighboring relational paths, which can obtain the semantic relations and tractable pathways around the predicted link.
+Previous methods utilized the topological properties of the integrated association networks (e.g., \textit{drug-disease-association} networks) to learn low-dimensional vector representations for predicting unknown interactions~\cite{luo2017network,wan2019neodti,saebi2022heterogeneous}.
+These methods adopted network-based models, which ignore the semantic relations between various entities (e.g., drug, pathway, disease).
+Subsequently, a line of works applied the knowledge graph embedding methods to learn the semantic relations with multi-dimensional embeddings for predicting DTI~\cite{mohamed2020discovering} and DDI~\cite{celebi2019evaluation,su2022biomedical}.
+However, these approaches often struggle to learn the topological structure of complex biomedical knowledge graphs (KGs) efficiently.
+More recently, various models~\cite{lin2020kgnn,yu2021sumgnn,ma2022kg,liang2023knowledge} utilizing heterogeneous graph neural networks have achieved promising results.
+These methods focus on learning the semantic knowledge and local structure of the neighboring relational paths, which enables them to capture the semantic relations and tractable pathways surrounding the predicted interaction.